Families of Berkovich spaces: Naive and non-naive flatness

-\trois{compatdom} Let~$Y\to X$ be a morphism of~$k$-analytic spaces, let~$V$ be an analytic doman of~$Y$ and let~$U$ be an analytic domain of~$X$ which contains the image of~$V$.
-Let~$\sch F$ be a coherent sheaf on~$Y$ and let~$y\in V$.
-The coherent sheaf~$\sch F$ is~$X$-flat at~$y$ if and only if~$\sch F_{|V}$ is~$U$-flat at~$y$.
+Let~$Y\to X$ be a morphism of~$k$-analytic spaces, let~$V$ be an analytic domain of~$Y$ and let~$U$ be an analytic domain of~$X$ which contains the image of~$V$.
+Let~$\mathscr F$ be a coherent sheaf on~$Y$ and let~$y$ be a point of $V$.
+The coherent sheaf~$\mathscr F$ is~$X$-flat at~$y$ if and only if~$\mathscr F_V$ is~$U$-flat at~$y$: this follows once again by reducing to the good case and then to the corresponding naive statement, which is \ref{flat-good-basics} (2).